The Jackbox Party Pack: The Jackbox Party Pack 10 (2023)

-Hypnotorious is for 4–8 players and is a social deduction game taking place in a stage theater show.
+Hypnotorious is for 4 to 8 players and is a social deduction game taking place in a stage theater show.
 At the start of the game, the host "hypnotizes" the players and assigns them a secret identity that matches a secret category.
 They then give those players a question that they will have to answer under their secret identity.
 Once the answers are shown, players subsequently have to categorize themselves in one of three jars (two if there are only four players) and try to find if they belong with each other.
 After three questions are answered, the host reveals that there is an "Outlier" among the group, whose answers do not match either of the categories that the players think they belong in, and that even the "Outlier" does not even know they are the "Outlier".
 If players unanimously catch the "Outlier", they earn points, but if the players get it wrong, the "Outlier" get points.
 After the accusation, the categories and identities are revealed and if players successfully group themselves, they earn points.
 The player with the most points after two rounds wins.